mike1393/traffic-sign-classification-tensorflow/README.md

 - Things different than MNIST
     1. Images comes in different folders, one class per folder in terms of training folder
     2. Images come in different sizes.

-## Data Preprocessing
+- Data Preprocessing

-- Folder Cleaning
-I split the original training data into a new training data folder and a new validation data folder.
+    1. Folder Cleaning: I split the original training data into a new training data folder and a new validation data folder.
 In these folders, each image was placed into their correspondence class folder.
 The testing folder was handled in a similar fashion except for the data splitting.

-- Image Data Generator
-I used the TensorFlow image data generator to rescale and augment the dataset.
+    2. Image Data Generator: I used the TensorFlow image data generator to rescale and augment the dataset.

 ## Finding Architecture
 Before we start finding the architecture, let's take a look at the base case first.
 The following strategy is inspired heavily by [Christ Deotte’s](https://www.kaggle.com/code/cdeotte/how-to-choose-cnn-architecture-mnist/notebook) work.
 Please make sure to check it out if you are interested.
 Similar to his work, I use the following annotation for model layers.